During the winter months, we all suffer from the winter blahs to some degree.

-We have come up with 7 natural ways to help your hens beat the winter blues and get into top shape for the egg-laying and chick rearing season!
+We have come up with 7 natural ways to help your hens beat the winter blues and get into top shape for the egg-laying and chick-rearing season!

 What is the Chicken’s Immune System?

-We often talk about having a good immune system, but what is it and how does it work?
+We often talk about having a good immune system, but what is it, and how does it work?

-The immune system is not well understood, even in humans; basically it is the mechanism that fights off illness, disease, and infection.
+The immune system is not well understood, even in humans; basically, it is the mechanism that fights off illness, disease, and infection.

-Many of these organisms are harmless but some are pathogenic (disease causing) and these are the ones our immune system fights.
+Many of these organisms are harmless, but some are pathogenic (disease-causing), and these are the ones our immune system fights.

-Those things are vitamins, minerals, good nutrition, low stressors and sufficient rest.
+Those things are vitamins, minerals, good nutrition, low stressors, and sufficient rest.

-There is no quick-fix or single item that will fix everything – be skeptical of such claims.
+There is no quick-fix or a single item that will fix everything – be skeptical of such claims.
 Your flock needs many things to aid the immune system.

-Many other things govern the immune response also – genetic factors, age, gut health, inflammatory conditions or poor environment.
+Many other things govern the immune response also – genetic factors, age, gut health, inflammatory conditions, or poor environment.

-This time of year is a great time to check each hen for any health problems and treat accordingly.
+This time of year is a great time to check each hen for any health problems and treat them accordingly.

-Ensuring your girls have a low stress environment is important, so try to keep things mellow and routine around the coop.
+Ensuring your girls have a low-stress environment is important, so try to keep things mellow and routine around the coop.

-They have a busy year ahead of them, once the egg laying and chick rearing season starts up, those hens will have plenty to do and it will take its’ toll on their bodies.
+They have a busy year ahead of them.
+Once the egg-laying and chick-rearing season startup, those hens will have plenty to do, and it will take its’ toll on their bodies.

-Immune Booster 1: Garlic
+Chicken’s Immune System Booster 1: Garlic

 You can add 4 cloves of crushed garlic to a gallon of drinking water.
 If your birds aren’t used to garlic, make sure they are drinking enough water – add another drinker of ordinary water if needed.